iddi/sofia/README.md

     ser = serial.Serial('COM5:',115200)

 with the serial port of the FireFly device.
-On Windows this is probably `COMn:` (DON'T FORGET THE : !!), and on Mac this is something like "/dev/tty.FireFly-451A-SPP".
+On Windows this is probably `COMn:` (DON'T FORGET THE : !!), and on Mac this is something like `/dev/tty.FireFly-451A-SPP`.

 4) Logitech Media Server

 To install the Logitech Media Server go to: http://wiki.slimdevices.com/index.php/Windows_Installation_Guide

+5) Android app: nl.tue.id.sofia.androidKP
+* Check: all external jars should be in the libs (not lib!).
+* SIB IP/Port/Sib name need to be changed in SemConBCRService.java

+For the scenario 'wake up experience', the following KPs should be on:
+* ConnectorKP
+* LightKP
+* AndroidKP
+* SqueezeboxKP
+* WakeupKP

+Things still need to be checked:
+* Preview event still not working;
+* LightKP still having problem reaction to the events from SIB - it ould be because of a slow SIB; try to run SIB on a faster computer.
+The subscription process does not seem to work well -- it could be the pyserial not working well on Windows -- may try to run it on Linux.